19 Mar 2019

 Need for transparency

-Companies and governments both need to know how the next generation of decision makers (AI algorithms) sort and prioritize their options.
-Until this understanding is accomplished, either AI’s wholesale adoption will be delayed, or we will end up in an ethically troublesome world where humans submit to AI decision-makers even if the logic behind AI decisions does not confirm to our need for transparency.
+Companies and governments both need to know how the next generation of decision-makers (AI algorithms) sort and prioritize their options.
+Until this understanding is accomplished, either AI’s wholesale adoption will be delayed, or we will end up in an ethically troublesome world where humans submit to AI decision-makers even if the logic behind AI decisions does not conform to our need for transparency.

 The three questions CEOs should ask

 With this in mind, there are three questions that all CEOs should ask about the ethical management of AI:

 - Does AI apply human values to your business?

 The answer, obviously, is yes: the manner in which you arrange and train your AI algorithm will define the extent to which it applies human values to its operations.
 The unknown factor is how the AI algorithm learns and applies its learning over time.
 What kind of human values will emerge, and how will this change things?
 Clearly, a regular review and revision of the AI algorithm will be necessary in order to be in control of the values it applies.

 - What values will your AI apply in executing its function?

 Most organizations have a defined set of values.
 These definitions formalize the relationship between the firm’s behavior—both internally and externally—and a set of moral and cultural goals.
 At the same time, all human-led organizations are steered by informal human values that constitute an invisible but, nonetheless, rigorously-imposed framework for behavior.

 By contrast, artificial intelligence, however, does not by nature share either of these value systems.
 They have to be consciously designed-in, so to speak.